 How to: Select the Active Run Setting for a Load Test

 After you create your load test with the New Load Test Wizard, you can use the Load Test Editor to change the scenarios properties to meet your testing needs and goals.
-See Step 4 - Specifying Run Settings in the New Load Test Wizard.
+For more information, see How to: Create a New Load Test Using the New Load Test Wizard.

 A load test can contain one or more run settings which are a set of properties that influence the way a load test runs.
 Run settings are organized by categories in the Properties window.
 When a load test is run, it uses the run setting that is currently set as active.

-For a complete list of the run settings properties and their descriptions, see Load Test Run Settings Properties.
+For a complete list of the run settings properties and their descriptions, see Load Test Run Setting Properties.

 If your load test contains only one run setting node under the Run Settings folder, that node is always the active node.
 If your load test contains multiple run settings nodes, you can select the one to use when you run a load test.
-See How to: Add Additional Run Settings to a Load Test.
+For more information, see, see How to: Add Additional Run Settings to a Load Test.

 In the Load Test Editor, the active run setting is identified by the "[Active]" suffix.